line/kotlin-jdsl/README.md

 }
 ```

-### Update
+### Update & Delete

-Users can perform bulk update through update query.
+Users can perform bulk update through update/delete query.
-* kotlin-jdsl's update does not require from clause.
+* kotlin-jdsl's update/delete does not require from clause.
 Type T given as generic handles from automatically.
-* According to the JPA specification, update does not support join, fetch, group by, order by, limit.
+* According to the JPA specification, update/delete does not support join, fetch, group by, order by, limit.
 * If you want to use an association mapping as a where condition, you must use [associate](#associate).

 ```kotlin